PratyushTripathy/pyrsgis/README.md

 out_file_path = r'D:/sample_file_all_bands.tif'
 raster.export(arr, ds, out_file_path, dtype='int', bands='all')
 ```
-The `dtype` argument in the above function defaults to `'int'`, which is 8-bit integer.
+The `dtype` argument in the above function by default is set to `'default'`, which is `'int'`--16-bit integer.
+If the data type in the provided `ds` is not `int` and the paramter is set to `default`, then the data type of the `ds` will be used.
+If there is a disagreement and the `dtype` argument is explicitly specified, it will override the data type of `ds`.
 Please be careful to change this while exporting arrays with large values.
 Similarly, to export float type array (eg. NDVI), use `dtype = 'float'`.
 Data type of high pixel-depth, e.g. Integer32, Integer64, or float type uses more space on hard drive, so the default has been set to integer.
 To export any float datatype, the argument should be passed explicitly.<br/>
 These are the options for the `dtype` argument: `byte`, `cfloat32`, `cfloat64`, `cint16`, `cint32`, `float32`, `float64`, `int16`, `int32`, `uint8`, `uint16`, `uint32`.<br/>
 The NoData value can be explicitly defined using the `nodata` parameter, this defaults to `-9999`.